Robert is an anatomy professor at Benedictine University in Lisle, IL.

 The muscles in the back can be partitioned into superficial, intermediate, and deep muscles, depending on how hard they are to get to.
 There are four muscles in the superficial group: trapezius, latissimus dorsi, rhomboid minor, and rhomboid major; two in the intermediate group: serratus posterior superior and serratus posterior inferior; and a total of 9 named muscles in the deep group, including splenius, the erector spinae musculature (here counted as one muscle), and the muscles in the transversospinales and suboccipital muscle groups.

-- Trapezius: All of the muscles in the superficial group are "immigrant" muscles that stem from embryological precursors in other parts of the body.
-The trapezius muscle is embryologically a muscle of the head and neck, which explains its innervation by cranial nerve XI, the accessory nerve.
+- Trapezius: All of the muscles in the superficial group are "immigrant" muscles that stem from embryonic precursors in other parts of the body.
+The trapezius muscle was originally a muscle of the head and neck, which explains its innervation by cranial nerve XI, the accessory nerve.
 Together, the two halves of the trapezius are shaped like a trapezoid, as the name suggests.
 Each muscle is triangular, with the apex of the triangle pointed toward the shoulder joint and the base along the spinous processes of the vertebrae.
 The trapezius arises from the medial part of the superior nuchal line on the occipital bone, the nuchal ligament, and spinous processes of T1-T12, then sweeps laterally to insert broadly onto the clavicle and scapula.
 The superior fibers of trapezius, the ones that run "down" the superior side of the triangle, insert on the acromion process of the scapula and lateral third of the clavicle; the middle fibers of trapezius run in a largely mediolateral direction to insert onto the scapular spine and the medial edge of the acromion; and the inferior fibers, the ones that run "up" the inferior side of the triangle, insert onto the tubercle of the scapular spine.
 As noted above, the trapezius is innervated by the accessory nerve, which passes deep to its fibers in a superoinferior direction.
 The trapezius works mostly to move the upper limb, in particular to retract the scapula.
 However, it IS a large muscle with fibers running in three different directions, and its fibers can work somewhat independently of each other.
 Its superior fibers elevate the scapula and shoulder, its inferior fibers retract and depress the scapula (pull it inferiorly), and its superior and inferior fibers working together rotate the scapula so that the glenoid fossa faces in a more cranial/superior direction (which is referred to as cranial rotation).

-- Latissimus dorsi is embryologically a muscle of the upper limb that migrated onto the lower portion of the back to cover intrinsic (deep) back muscles.
+- Latissimus dorsi is originally a muscle of the upper limb that migrated onto the lower portion of the back to cover intrinsic (deep) back muscles.
 It arises from a large aponeurosis attached to the posterior aspect of the iliac crest of the pelvis and tips of vertebral spinous processes from the sacrum to around T6.
 Its fibers sweep superiorly and laterally to converge on a tendon that inserts into the intertubercular sulcus on the anterior side of the proximal humeral shaft.
 The latissimus dorsi AD-ducts, extends, and medially rotates the humerus.
 Students sometimes have difficulty understanding how the latissimus dorsi medially rotates the humerus.
-Pay special attention to how the fibers of latissimus dorsi start posteriorly on the back and run in a lateral and anterior direction between the thorax and the humerus to insert onto the anterior side of the humerus.
+Pay special attention to how the fibers of latissimus dorsi start posteriorly on the back and run in a lateral and anterior direction between the thorax and humerus to insert onto the anterior side of the humerus.
 When the latissimus dorsi contracts, it causes the humerus to rotate medially around a superoinferior axis.
-The latissimus dorsi muscle is innervated by the thoracodorsal nerve, with contributions from C6 to C8 spinal nerve fibers.
+The latissimus dorsi muscle is innervated by the thoracodorsal nerve with contributions from C6 to C8 spinal nerve fibers.

 - Rhomboids: The trapezius and latissimus dorsi muscles need to be removed or reflected in order to see the next two superficial muscles, the rhomboid minor and rhomboid major.
 The two rhomboid muscles are, as their name suggests, rhomboidal in shape.
 They have embryonic origins in the hypaxial region outside the back proper, so they are innervated by branches from the anterior rami of spinal nerves.
 The rhomboid minor is a small slip of a muscle that arises from the nuchal ligament and the spines of C7 and T1 and attaches to the medial border of the scapula directly opposite the root of the scapular spine.
 The rhomboid major is more substantial, running from its origin on the vertebral spinous processes of T2 to T5 to insert onto the medial border of the scapula from the spine down to its inferior border.
 The fibers of both rhomboid muscles run in an inferior and lateral direction from origin to insertion.
 Both rhomboids are innervated by the dorsal scapular nerve with contributions from C4 and C5 spinal levels.
 The rhomboid muscles retract and elevate the scapula and work with other muscles to rotate the glenoid fossa of the scapula superiorly.